istio/istio.io/content/en/blog/2020/deploy-wasm-declarative/index.md

 Under the covers the operator is doing a few things that aid in deploying and configuring a Wasm extension into the Istio service proxy (Envoy Proxy).

-- Set up local cache of wasm extensions
+- Set up local cache of Wasm extensions
 - Pull desired Wasm extension into the local cache
 - Mount the `wasm-cache` into appropriate workloads
-- Configure Envoy with `EnvoyFilter` CRD to use the wasm filter
+- Configure Envoy with `EnvoyFilter` CRD to use the Wasm filter

 {{< image width="75%"
     link="./how-it-works.png"